Moremar/IT_tutorials/CyberSecurity/Security/Cryptography.md

 ### Bacon cipher

-The Bacon cypher is a type of **steganographic** message, hiding a secret message in a non-suspicious plain text.
+The Bacon cipher is a type of **steganographic** message, hiding a secret message in a non-suspicious plain text.
 The secret message is hidden in the message's presentation instead of its content.

 Each letter of the secret is replaced by a group of 5 `a` or `b` characters (A = `aaaaa` to Z = `bbaab`).